-A Guide to Building an Effective Free English Curriculum for eikaiwa Schools in Japan
+A Guide for eikaiwa Schools in Japan to Building an Effective Free Kids English Curriculum

 Today’s topic is how to build an effective free English curriculum for kid classes in an eikaiwa school (English conversation school) or EFL/ESL lessons.
 A solid curriculum will not only help your students learn more effectively, but it is also an invaluable tool for growing your business.
 Your curriculum is effectively your product, so the better you design it, the better your chances are at having a successful school.
 While the focus of this article is kid classes, many of the ideas can be applied directly to other services such as adult conversation classes or business classes.

 Many school owners focus a lot of time and energy on building up the school’s image and brand yet leave the curriculum planning as an afterthought.
 As a result, the growth of the school can be stifled, and getting new students can be a struggle.
 This is exactly one of the mistakes I made when starting my eikaiwa in 2012.
 (You can read about some of my other mistakes to avoid when starting an eikiawa.)
 So, if you’ve recently started your own eikaiwa school or are planning to do so in the near future, it is crucial to build a strong, effective curriculum which quickly yields positive results that teachers, students, parents of students can see.